really-lazy-bone/pipcar/README.md

 # pipcar
 It's like pip boy but for car.

-For AT&T Connected Car Hackathon Los Angeles 2015
+For Connected Car Expo Hackathon Los Angeles 2015 Powered by AT&T AT&T Developer Program
+Saturday, November 14, 2015 at 10:00 AM - Sunday, November 15, 2015 at 9:00 PM (PST)
+Los Angeles, CA

 Team PipCar
 - Michael Hsu